joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/02/18/us/anne-marie-hochhalter-columbine-shooting-dies.html

 **Juan Soto and Aaron Judge swap quips: Who's better, the Yankees or Mets?**\
-`Aaron Judge and Juan Soto disagree on which New York organization is better positioned to win a championship and win sustainably.`\
+`Judge and Soto disagree on which New York organization is better positioned to win a championship and win sustainably.`\
 https://nytimes.com/athletic/6144053/2025/02/18/yankees-mets-which-team-better/

 **From conflicted to assured, Canadian Rangers have varying allegiances in 4 Nations final**\